Using the GQL Browser

 • Information about the user's physical location, including address, city, state, and ZIP code

-• Information about the user's organization, including its organization ID and company name, along with the event ID, severity, source ID, event message, and acknowledged date of the first 3 events aligned to that organization
+• Information about the user's organization, including its organization ID and company name, along with the event ID, severity level, source ID, event message, and acknowledged date of the first 3 events aligned to that organization

 query basicAccountInfo {